DmcEx0/TerrainGrassSystem/README.md

 8. Create a Material from the graph, assign it in `GrassTerrain`.
 After verifying, `GrassBlade.shader` can be deleted.

-ShaderGraph automatically generates the ShadowCaster and DepthOnly passes.
+ShaderGraph may generate ShadowCaster/DepthOnly passes, but the current grass Renderer Feature records only the forward pass.
+Generated ShadowCaster code alone does not make procedural grass cast into URP shadow maps.

 ---

-## 🌾 Grass interaction (colliders)
+## 🌾 Grass interaction (sources)

-Grass bends away from any moving object — player, cubes, capsules, anything with a collider.
+Grass bends away from explicitly registered moving transforms — player, cubes, capsules, and similar objects.
+A Unity Collider is not required.

 ### Scene setup

-1. **Add `GrassInteractionManager`** to any single GameObject in the scene (e.g. the terrain root).
-It pushes up to **8 sources** to the GPU every `LateUpdate`.
+1. **Add `GrassInteractionSource`** to each object that should push the grass.
+The default HLSL grass path reads these sources directly during RenderGraph generation; no manager component is required.
+Up to **8 sources** are processed.
-2. **Add `GrassInteractionSource`** to each object that should push the grass.
-Set **Radius** to match the object's approximate footprint:
+2. Set **Radius** to match the object's approximate footprint:

    | Object type | Suggested Radius |
    |---|---|